Constructive nonlocal games with very small classical values: Introduction

 We can distinguish two types of strategies to win a nonlocal game, namely: the quantum strategy, where the players have access to a shared entangled state and can perform local measurements of observables corresponding to the questions, and the classical one, where only classical shared randomness is permitted.
 The maximum probability of winning a given game with a classical strategy is called the \textit{classical value} or \textit{classical winning probability} $p_{Cl}$ of the game.
 Similarly, the \textit{quantum value} (or \textit{quantum winning probability}, $p_Q$) of the game is the highest probability of winning the game using a quantum strategy.
 If $p_{Cl}< p_Q$, we say that the game exhibits a {\em quantum violation}.

 It is known that in order to get an arbitrarily large ratio between quantum and classical values of winning probability of a bipartite nonlocal game (an {\em unbounded quantum violation}), one has to grow the number of inputs as well as outputs \cite{Tsirelson1993,Acin2006}.
 Moreover, it is well known that calculating -- or even estimating -- classical values of nonlocal games is a very hard computational task \cite{Kempe2008}.

-(In general, it is more appropriate to compare {\em biases} rather than values, but in our setting the two quantities nearly coincide, see Section \ref{subsec:biases}.)
+Note that in the literature it is more common to compare {\em biases} rather than values, but in our setting the two quantities nearly coincide, see Section \ref{subsec:biases}.
+One should also notice, that, as posited in \cite{single-shot-Araujo}, it is the difference of values that is arguably operationally most relevant.
+In this paper we shall nevertheless use ratio as a measure of quantum violation.

 At the moment, there are very few explicit examples of games that exhibit unbounded quantum violation (for example, Khot-Vishnoi game \cite{Khot2005, Kempe2008a, Regev} or Hidden Matching game \cite{Buhrman}).
 Others, such as \cite{Junge2010}, are random constructions.
 Such random constructions -- even if they, as is frequently the case, lead to stronger results -- are not fully satisfactory: for actual implementation one needs explicit objects, and even if a randomly obtained game has the desired properties, certifying that fact may be computationally infeasible.